What is the Safety Culture Ladder?

 What does the Safety Culture Ladder entail?

+Many organizations are asking: what is the Safety Culture Ladder exactly and how does it contribute to a strong safety culture?
 The Safety Culture Ladder holds up a mirror to your company, offering insights into your employees’ safety awareness which is crucial for the occupational safety.
 This lets you take any target action which may be required, to accord safety a higher priority throughout the organization.
 Working with the Safety Culture Ladder has been mandatory in the construction industry since 1 January 2022.
 That’s logical, because construction involves high safety risks.
 But the ladder is designed to apply to any organization, which can get serious about safety with a Safety Culture Ladder audit.

 What steps does the Safety Culture Ladder have?